pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 To query the placement rules on a specified object, the object ID should be written to the placement rules, or it can be inferred from other fields.
 Now that `id` contains the object ID, TiDB can decode the object ID from it.
 See section "Building placement rules" for details.

-### DDL procedures

-Defining placement rules is a type of DDL, so it's natural to implement it in a typical DDL procedure.
-But it differs from other DDL in that it writes to PD in addition to TiKV.

-The fact that the DDL procedure in TiDB is mature helps to achieve some features of defining placement rules:

-- Placement rules are defined in serial as there's only one DDL owner at the same time
-- DDL is capable of disaster recovery as the middle states are persistent in TiKV
-- DDL is rollbackable as the middle states can transform from one to another
-- Updating schema version guarantees all active transactions are based on the same version of placement rules

 ### Building placement rules

 There needs a way to map the placement rules in SQL to PD placement rule configuration.
 Most of the fields are discussed above, so this part focuses on `group_id`, `id`, `start_key` and `end_key`.